Engineering Summer Programme 14 July - 10 August 2024

 In this module we will explore how different pieces of ‘cold metal’ can be integrated together to achieve this amazing thing – jet propulsion.
 It is going to introduce the past, the current and the future path of this revolutionary technology.
 We will learn the basic ideas and the fundamental principles which keep the engine running.

 This will also lead us to explore the state of the art technologies of making the current engines more safe, efficient and environmentally friendly.
 Consequently, we will discuss the directions and challenges of developing future generations of jet engines.

-Finally, a number of high impact academic researches carried out in Cambridge to the evolution of the jet engines will be introduced.
-This will give an example of what is good academic research in this field looks like.
-Throughout the module there will be hands-on opportunity to closely examine the real components of jet engines.
+Finally, a number of high impact academic research carried out in Cambridge to the evolution of the jet engines will be introduced.
+This will give an example of what good academic research in this field looks like.
+Throughout the module there will be a hands-on opportunity to closely examine the real components of jet engines.